Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 How Long Does a Mortgage Pre-Approval Last?

 Mortgage pre-approvals are valid for 90 days after you get one.
 If mortgage rates rise by at least one percentage point, you’ll need to get a new one.
+Learn more about how long a pre-approval is good for.

 When a pre-approval expires, it’s no longer valid as proof for purchase.
 You should never use an expired pre-approval to set a maximum home purchase price or to craft a household budget.